-- 20 EFRAG also considered the reliability of the information that will be provided by applying the Amendments.
-Information has the quality of reliability when it is free from material error and bias and can be depended upon by users to represent faithfully what it either purports to represent, or could reasonably be expected to represent, and is complete within the bounds of materiality and cost. - There are a number of aspects to the notion of reliability: freedom from material error and bias, faithful representation, and completeness. - 22 EFRAG has previously assessed that the requirements of IFRS 9 lead to reliable information and considers that this also applies to long-term interests. - 23 EFRAG's overall assessment is that the Amendments would not result in the omission of reliable information and therefore satisfy the reliability criterion.
+- 14 EFRAG also considered the reliability of the information that will be provided by applying the Amendments.
+Information has the quality of reliability when it is free from material error and bias and can be depended upon by users to represent faithfully what it either purports to represent, or could reasonably be expected to represent, and is complete within the bounds of materiality and cost. - 15 There are many aspects to the notion of reliability: freedom from material error and bias, faithful representation, and completeness.

+- 16 EFRAG has previously assessed that the requirements of IFRS 9 lead to reliable information and considers that this also applies when financial instruments are classified as long-term interests. - 17 EFRAG's overall assessment is that the Amendments result in the provision of reliable information and therefore satisfy the reliability criterion.